 - Focus on improvements that speak to current renter demands and market your properties with these in mind.
 Bonus spaces and enclosed terraces offer a great option for home offices.
 Outdoor spaces are especially in demand for socially distant activities and entertainment.

 - Evaluate your local market for recent changes that may be long-term and adjust your strategy as needed.

-- Explore infrastructure and COVID-related government programs that may provide funding for increasing the availability of affordable housing or the creation of Section 8 housing.
+- Explore infrastructure and continuing COVID-related government programs that may provide funding for increasing the availability of affordable housing or the creation of Section 8 housing.

 - Work with your attorney to ensure that you are on the right side of changing policies and processes for eviction, rent increases, and other matters.

 As you crunch the numbers and make the important decisions that are the result of your rental market analysis, it is vital for you to have a clear understanding based on reliable information.
 That’s where RentSpree’s rent estimate comes in.
 Price your property with confidence based on relevant comparable listings and reports on vacancies and trends in your area.